Tire Blowout Attorney

 What Responsibilities Does the Tire Manufacturer Have?

-Tires are constructed of a sturdy combination of steel belting, fabrics, rubber, and other chemical compounds.
-They are designed to sustain specific weights and can provide different levels of traction suitable to the terrain or roads they will be navigating.
-Once they have been selected and purchased, tires will be filled with air, mounted onto their vehicles and balanced properly.
+Tires are made of a strong blend of steel belting, fabrics, rubber, and other chemical components.
+They are built to support specified weights and can give varying amounts of traction depending on the terrain or road.
+Tires will be filled with air, fitted on their cars, and correctly balanced once they have been selected and purchased.

 What Kind of Defects Lead to Tire Recalls?